flutter/website/src/development/tools/sdk/release-notes/supported-platforms.md

 We define three tiers of support for the platforms on which Flutter runs:

-1. Supported Google-tested platforms, which are platforms the Flutter team at
+1. Supported Google-tested platforms are automatically tested at every commit by continuous integration testing.
-   Google tests in continuous integration at every commit.
 1. Best-effort platforms, supported through community testing, are platforms we believe we support through coding practices and ad-hoc testing,